chung-leong/zigar/zigar-runtime/README.md

 ```

 Zigar will automatically provide the allocator.
 It allocates memory from the JavaScript engine in the
 form of `ArrayBuffer`.
-It should only be used for returning data to the caller and not other
-purposes, as it is not able to free memory (discarded blocks must await garbaged collection).
+The allocator should only be used for returning data to the caller and not other purposes, as it is not able to free memory (discarded blocks must await garbaged collection).

 The Zig slice `[]const u8` is represented by an object on the JavaScript side by an object.
 To get
 the actual text string you have to access its `string` property.